audience-kit/audience_kit_api/doc/TASKS.md

 ## API
 - **REBUILD IMPORTERS FOR NEW DATA MODEL**
+- BUG: Phone number not shown
+- BUG: Events in now edge in past
 - Project venue_pages into social_links (enhance with handle, top 1 by order, hold for materialized views?)
 - Venue exit events
 - Person SoundCloud tracks